xcore/sc_xtcp/doc_pip/pip-api.rst

   connections.
 Only required for applications that need to connect to a server.

+*PIP_TCP_CHANNELS*
+  Set this to the number of TCP application channels; at least 1 if TCP is enabled, leave undefined when TCP is not enabled.

 *PIP_UDP*
   Define this to include the UDP stack.

+*PIP_UDP_CHANNELS*
+  Set this to the number of UDP application channels.
+UDP can be used without application channels (for example for TFTP and DHCP which are embedded in the stack), so it can be left undefined (or set to zero) even if UDP is enabled.

 *PIP_ICMP*
   Define this to include code that repsonds to ICMP-Echo (also